imagineLife/big-site/content/k8s/in-depth/authz.md

 ### ClusterRoles and ClusterRoleBindings
 allow actions on nodes, pvs, etc.
 K8s comes with cluster roles.
+Cluster Roles are not specific to a namespace - they are cluster-wide.

 Call this something like cluster-admin-role.yaml
 ```yaml
 apiVersion: rbac.authorization.l8s.io/v1